MarcHerilala/e-car/README.md

 This is a secured page that is only available for athenticated admin.

 In this page ,the admin can:
-* the add a sub admin
+* Add a sub admin

 * Validate or reject appointment made by users
-* Add new car (that will be available into the landing page)
+* Add new car (which will appear  on the landing page)

-* Delete car on the list when it's not available anymore
+* Delete car on the list when they are no longer available

 #### user: